 A Baltimore merchant who moved to London, George Peabody became a philanthropist and diplomat.
 He established the first charitable foundations in America and England, and founded the Peabody Institute at Baltimore in 1857.

 1859, Oct.
-5. Maryland Agricultural College opened at College Park, Prince George's County.
+5. Maryland Agricultural College (now University of Maryland) opened at College Park, Prince George's County.

 1860, Oct.
 19. Druid Hill Park opened, Baltimore.